NickGrunert/master-thesis/modules/05_SAM.typ

     However, it is evident that certain small, but important, surfaces are filtered out when using dilation.
     The findings of the study indicated the formulation of a theory proposing that the dilation process may not result in optimal solutions.
     This is hypothesised to be due to the presence of additional fragments, which may have a less significant impact than the absence of specific surfaces, which may be critical.
-    The subsequent section will present a detailed analysis of the outcomes, including the practical applications of SAM in this context.
+    The subsequent section will present a detailed analysis of the outcomes, including the practical applications of #abr("SAM") in this context.

     == Analysis of the results

-    This section presents the findings from the experiments that employed the aforementioned methods, utilizing input images and segmentation to generate the input prompts.
+    This section presents the findings from the experiments that employed the aforementioned methods, utilising input images and segmentation to generate the input prompts.
-    The results of this study will be thoroughly analyzed and compared to ascertain the viability of the proposed solutions.
+    The results of this study will be thoroughly analysed and compared to ascertain the viability of the proposed solutions.
     Eliminating experimental inputs that demonstrate inefficient is of the utmost importance for enhancing the calculation time necessary to generate results for analysis.
     This also includes improvements to the algorithm, which become apparent through this analysis.
     The result of this process will be a final algorithm capable of generating the optimal segmentation for the specified dataset with minimal computational effort.